John Roest

 CQRS with Spring Boot and Java: The Why Behind the Pattern

-At its core, CQRS is about separating the ways you handle reading data from the ways you handle writing data.
-Instead of using a single model for both operations, CQRS splits them into two distinct models:
+CQRS—Command Query Responsibility Segregation—separates the way you handle reading data from the way you handle writing data.
+Rather than using a single model for both operations, CQRS splits them into two distinct models:

-• Query Model: Handles queries (read operations).
-This is your "I want to read something" model, optimized for querying and retrieving data.
+• Query Model: Handles read operations.
+It is optimized for querying and retrieving data efficiently.

-So, you end up with two sides to your system: one optimized for writing and one optimized for reading.
+The result is two sides to your system: one tuned for writes, one tuned for reads.

-Create a new Spring Boot project using Spring Initializr or your preferred method.
-Include dependencies for Spring Web, Spring Data JPA, and an H2 database for simplicity.
+Create a new Spring Boot project with Spring Web, Spring Data JPA, and an H2 database.

 User.java